-Triangle Capital Corporation is a Maryland corporation incorporated on October 10, 2006, for the purpose of acquiring the fund and TML, raising capital in this offering and thereafter operating as an internally managed BDC under the 1940 Act.
-The fund is licensed as a small business investment company, or SBIC, by the United States Small Business Administration, or SBA and intends to elect to be treated as a BDC upon completion of this offering.
-The fund has invested primarily in debt instruments, equity investments, warrants and other securities of lower middle market privately held companies located primarily in the United States.
-Simultaneously with the offering, we will complete the formation transactions described elsewhere in this prospectus, at which time the fund will become our wholly owned subsidiary and the former partners of the fund will become our stockholders.
+Triangle Capital Corporation is a Maryland corporation incorporated on October 10, 2006, for the purpose of acquiring the Existing Fund and TML, raising capital in this offering and thereafter operating as an internally managed BDC under the 1940 Act.
+The Existing Fund is licensed as a small business investment company, or SBIC, by the United States Small Business Administration, or SBA and intends to elect to be treated as a BDC upon completion of this offering.
+The Existing Fund has invested primarily in debt instruments, equity investments, warrants and other securities of lower middle market privately held companies located primarily in the United States.
+Simultaneously with the offering, we will complete the formation transactions described elsewhere in this prospectus, at which time the Existing Fund will become our wholly owned subsidiary and the former partners of the Existing Fund will become our stockholders.

 Our business is to provide capital to lower middle market companies in the United States with an emphasis on the Southeast.
 We define lower middle market companies as those with annual revenues between \$10.0 and \$100.0 million.
 We focus on investments in companies with a history of generating revenues and positive cash flows, an established market position and a proven management team with a strong operating discipline.
-Our target portfolio company has annual revenues between \$2.0 and \$75.0 million and annual EBITDA between \$2.0 and \$10.0 million.
+Our target portfolio company has annual revenues between \$20.0 and \$75.0 million and annual EBITDA between \$2.0 and \$10.0 million.

 We invest primarily in senior subordinated debt securities secured by second lien security interests in portfolio company assets, coupled with equity interests.
-Historically, our investments have ranged from \$2.0 to \$4.0 million due to investment limitations imposed by the SBA based on the fund's size.
+Historically, our investments have ranged from \$2.0 to \$4.0 million due to investment limitations imposed by the SBA based on the Existing Fund's size.
 In certain situations, we have partnered with other funds to provide larger financing commitments.
 With the additional capital from this offering, we intend to increase our financing commitments to between \$5.0 and \$15.0 million per portfolio company.
-The fund is eligible to sell debentures guaranteed by the SBA to the capital markets at favorable interest rates and invest these funds in portfolio companies.
-We intend to continue to operate the fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
-As of June 30, 2006, we had debt investments in 14 portfolio companies, direct equity investments in 9 portfolio companies and held warrants and other equity related interests in 8 portfolio companies, with an aggregate cost of \$45.5 million.
+The Existing Fund is eligible to sell debentures guaranteed by the SBA to the capital markets at favorable interest rates and invest these funds in portfolio companies.
+We intend to continue to operate the Existing Fund as an SBIC, subject to SBA approval, and to utilize the proceeds of the sale of SBA-guaranteed debentures, referred to herein as SBA leverage, to enhance returns to our stockholders.
+As of September 30, 2006, we had investments in 17 portfolio companies with an aggregate cost of \$46.7 million.